6 Min Read

 - How would you feel if your partner behaved in the same way?
 Would it bother you – even a little?

-- What would your partner say if you asked if they were bothered by your behavior?
+- What would your partner say if you asked if they are bothered by your behavior?

 - Is my behavior respectful of my partner?